adagloria/SparkifyChurnPrediction/README.md

 ## File Descriptions
 * Sparkify.ipynb - The notebook displays detailed steps from Data Loading through to Model Building and Evaluation.
 Markdown cells and inline comments were used to aid proper understanding of the individual steps.
-* data folder - Contains the dataset used for analysis
 * README.md - Project description document

 ## Libraries Used